svogl/STM32N6-GettingStarted-ObjectDetection/README.md

 This step only has to be done once unless you change AI model.
 See [Quickstart using prebuilt binaries](#quickstart-using-prebuilt-binaries) for details.

-More information about boot modes is available at [Boot Overview](Doc/Boot-Overview.md)
+More information about boot modes is available at [Boot Overview](Doc/Boot-Overview.md).

+__Note__: To select the NUCLEO-N657X0-Q display interface, if you are using CubeIDE, select the appropriate build configuration.
+If you are using the Makefile, provide either SCR_LIB_SCREEN_ITF=UVCL or SCR_LIB_SCREEN_ITF=SPI as an option to the make command (the default is UVCL).

 ### Application build and run - Dev mode